GraphFilter/GraphFilter/README.md

      └─── Scripts
          │   activate
 ```
-To use the virtual environment, run_filter:
+To use the virtual environment, run:

 ```
 activate